Digging Safely

 What should I do if I see someone digging without marks?

-When you see someone digging without first having their utilities located marked, simply call 811 to speak to a Notification System Representative (NSR).
+When you see someone digging without first having their utilities located and marked, simply call 811 to speak to a Notification System Representative (NSR).
 Tell them that you would like to place a No Marks ticket.
 This ticket will only be accepted through the MISS DIG 811 Notification Center; this cannot be placed online through any of our web programs.

 What else do I tell them?